fotakide/DieOffMonitoring/README.md

 ## Reference data and Sampling strategy

 ## Anciliary Data

+### Copernicus DEM (30m)
+Water stress has been observed to deviate based on sun exposure.
+Therefore the [Copernicus Global DEM of 30m](https://doi.org/10.5270/ESA-c5d3d65) was used to extract the aspect of the terrain.
+The Copernicus DEM is a Digital Surface Model (DSM) which represents the top-reflective surface of the Earth including buildings, infrastructure and vegetation.
+Data were acquired by the TanDEM-X mission.
+The `xarray-spatial` package was used to compute the [aspect](https://xarray-spatial.readthedocs.io/en/latest/reference/_autosummary/xrspatial.aspect.aspect.html#xrspatial-aspect-aspect).
+**© DLR e.V.
+2010-2014 and © Airbus Defence and Space GmbH 2014-2018 provided under COPERNICUS by the European Union and ESA; all rights reserved**

 ### Tree Canopy Density
 To minimize the inclusion of pixels that are not cover by vegetation, or they are sparsly vegetated, we emply the [Tree Cover Density 2023 (raster 10 m, 100 m), Europe, yearly](https://land.copernicus.eu/en/products/high-resolution-layer-forests-and-tree-cover/tree-cover-density-2023-raster-10-m-100-m-europe-yearly) dataset.
-The dataset provides at pan-European level in the spatial resolution of 10 m and 100 m the level of tree cover density in a range from 0% to100% for the 2023 reference year.
+The dataset provides at pan-European level in the spatial resolution of 10 m and 100 m the level of tree cover density in a range from 0% to 100% for the 2023 reference year.
 We use the [10m layer](https://doi.org/10.2909/e677441e-fb94-431c-b4f9-304f10e4dfd8) and apply a 30% density cover threshold to acquire the vegetated pixels.
 The dataset is provided by the vendor in EPSG:3035 - ETRS89-extended / LAEA Europe projection.

-### Copernicus DEM (30m)

 ## Classification